TALlama/calville/characters/orson.md

 He was once [attacked][s01e01] by Jonathan Struthers, apparently because of their shared history in the Nibelung system, but Struthers' true motives– and his connection with Sam– remain murky.

 When he was [caught][s01e07] trying to sneak into FBI HQ, his father was none too pleased.
+To get back in Marcus' good graces, Orson convinced his friends to take a [trip][s01e08] to Germany and find out more about his past.

 ## Powers